Graduate Academic Policies

 For online courses, the extension permission is intended for research papers and essay exams, not for regular weekly course work such as viewing videos, taking quizzes and submitting weekly assignments; professors cannot be expected to continue monitoring the e-classroom after the regular course period is over, and we cannot guarantee access to the e-classroom after the end of the semester.

-Students are not permitted to register for an upcoming semester if they have more than two incompletes from the previous semester.
+Students may not be permitted to register for an upcoming semester if they have more than two incompletes from the previous semester.